vmkainga/vmkainga/README.md

 ### Hi there 👋

-🌱 I’m currently expanding my knowledge and skills on ML and Neural Networks.
+🌱 I’m currently expanding my knowledge and skills on ML, NLP and Neural Networks.